tgreenyc/mesosphere-kit/README.md

 5. If multinode, then change to the `mesosphere-kit/multihost` directory. (see *Adding More Slaves* section below if you think your local machine has the horsepower!
-6. Run `vagrant up` and wait a little bit while Ansible auto-configures the environment.
+6. Run `vagrant up` for either single or multi-node configuration, and wait a little bit while Ansible auto-configures the environment.

 ## Adding More Slaves

 1. From the root of the git repo, type `cd multihost`.
-2. Open `Vagrantfile` and look for the *SLAVES* line: snippet...
+2. Open `Vagrantfile` and look for the *SLAVES* line:
 ```ruby
 SLAVES = 1